stfnjstn/developerplayground/_posts/2014-06-12-howto-implement-a-delegate-pattern-to-communicate-between-a-spritekit-scene-and-the-parent-viewcontroller.md

 [![](/assets/wp-content/uploads/2014/06/Bildschirmfoto-2014-06-10-um-23.11.19-1.jpg)](/assets/wp-content/uploads/2014/06/Bildschirmfoto-2014-06-10-um-23.11.19-1.jpg)

-First of all you have to specify a protocol with the methods 'gameStop' and 'gameOver' in 'GameScene.h':
+First of all you have to specify a protocol with the methods _gameStop_ and _gameOver_ in _GameScene.h_:
 ```objectivec
 @protocol GameSceneDelegate <NSObject>